By Bill Minahan | December 15, 2020 | 9 Comments

 For pricing information and more details on our 23 NYCRR 500 Written Information Security Program (WISP) see here.

-The New York Cyber Security Regulation currently doesn’t provide any detail on how penalties or fines will be calculating.
+The New York Cyber Security Regulation currently doesn’t provide any detail on how penalties or fines will be calculated.
 This is a concern for covered entities, as it could mean the sky’s the limit.

 However, security and financial experts predict that NYDFS will calculate fines based on the existing New York Banking Law which uses the following benchmarks: